Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 ###2.1 Architecture
 **2.1.1.
 Decision #1.
 How to split the required Hadoop roles.**

-The decision of having a master coordinator-only node instead of three worker nodes where one also holds the master role, came from the intuition that t2.micro instances, with 1GB of RAM, were going to struggle even under moderate workload.
+The decision of having a master coordinator-only node, instead of three worker nodes where one also holds the master role, came from the intuition that t2.micro instances, with 1GB of RAM, were going to struggle even under moderate workload.
 The memory issues I had later, as well as this StackOverflow post [8], confirmed this intuition.

 **2.1.2.
 Decision #2.
 Elasticsearch cluster.**

-Facing the previously mentioned memory issue, I was not sure on which node will be harmed the most by also holding an Elasticsearch node.
-Because of that, for experimentation purposes, I decided to spin up an Elasticsearch node both on my "master" t2.micro instance and on one worker node, but not on the other (so that at least one node has a lower workload and a chance to survive a crash.)
-Ideally, I would have put elasticsearch on a separate t2.micro instance, but that would have got me out of the free tier.
+Facing the previously mentioned memory issue, I was not sure on which node will be harmed the most by also running an Elasticsearch instance.
+Because of that, for experimentation purposes, I decided to spin up an Elasticsearch instance both on my "master" t2.micro instance and on one worker node, but not on the other (so that at least one node has a lower workload and a better chance to survive the workload.)
+Ideally, I would have put elasticsearch instances on separate t2.micro instance, but that would have got me out of the free tier.

 ###2.2.
 Configuration: memory issues